I. Preoperative Instructions for Patients Undergoing Intravenous Anesthesia

 - A sore throat may develop.

 - Your other teeth may ache temporarily.
-This is referred pain and is a temporary condition.
+This is referred to pain and is a temporary condition.

 If the corners of the mouth are stretched out they may dry and crack.
 Your lips should be kept moist with cream or ointment.